2024 Key School Ecuador Service Adventure

 El Crater Hotel

 Situated on the precipice of the Volcano Pululahua, the hotel’s supreme location is unlike any other accommodation on the planet.
-Each room contains large windows from which students can admire the beauty of this setting and watch the ever-changing climate of the area from the comfort of their rooms.
-Free Wi-Fi access throughout the building keeps everyone feeling connected.
-Students will be grouped in their rooms according to gender and availability.
+Each room contains large windows from which travelers can admire the beauty of this setting and watch the quickly-changing climate of the area from the comfort of their rooms.

 Maqui Pucuna Eco Hotel